[Updated May 2024]

-2023 has been filled with ups and downs for the Asian American and Pacific Islander (AAPI) community, with both celebratory and tragic events making headlines.
+2023 was filled with ups and downs for the Asian American and Pacific Islander (AAPI) community, with both celebratory and tragic events making headlines.

 In today's media-dominated world, representation plays a crucial role in shaping public perceptions and fostering social understanding.
 A significant shift is taking place as the AAPI community and its allies strive to challenge these stereotypes and redefine the community.